openshift/sriov-network-operator/README.md

 ### SriovNetwork

-A custom resource of SriovNetwork could represent the a layer-2 broadcast domain where some SR-IOV devices attach to.
-It is primarily used to generate the a NetworkAttachmentDefinition CR with SR-IOV CNI plugin configuration.
+A custom resource of SriovNetwork could represent the a layer-2 broadcast domain where some SR-IOV devices are attach to.
+It is primarily used to generate a NetworkAttachmentDefinition CR with an SR-IOV CNI plugin configuration.

 This SriovNetwork CR also contains the ‘resourceName’ which is aligned with the ‘resourceName’ of SR-IOV device plugin.
 One SriovNetwork obj maps to one ‘resoureName’, but one ‘resourceName’ can be shared by different SriovNetwork CRs.